canonical/open-documentation-academy/multipass/how-to/get_started_with_multipas_linux.md

 Just like that, we’ve got a web server running in a Multipass instance!

 We can use this web server locally for any kind of local development or testing we like.
-If however, we want to access this web server from the internet (e.g. from a different computer), we need an instance that is exposed to the external network.
+If, however, we want to access this web server from the internet (e.g., from a different computer), we need an instance that is exposed to the external network.

 <a href="#heading--launch-from-a-blueprint-to-run-docker-containers"><h3 id="heading--launch-from-a-blueprint-to-run-docker-containers">Launch from a Blueprint to run Docker containers</h3></a>